-- Members of staff will engage with, monitor and support play; role modelling different games or how to interact with one another. - Designated 'play leaders' will support their classmates and support with the collection of the play equipment. - Staff will use a whistle signal, pause and insist whilst raising their hand to signal the end of break. - Children will walk to their line before being escorted back to their classroom by their teacher.
+- Members of staff will engage with, monitor and support play; role modelling different games or how to interact with one another. - Staff will use a whistle signal, pause and insist whilst raising their hand to signal the end of break. - Children will walk to their line before being escorted back to their classroom by their teacher.